ANSSI-FR/MLA/doc/src/CRYPTO.md

 #### Main bricks: Encryption

 The data is encrypted using AES-256-GCM, an AEAD algorithm.
-To offer a *seekable* layer, data is encrypted using chunks of 128KB each, except for the last one.
+To offer a *seekable* layer, data is encrypted using chunks of 128KB each (chunk size must be less than 64GB because of AES-GCM usage), except for the last one, which may be smaller.
 These encrypted chunks are all present with their associated tag.
 Tags are checked during decryption before returning data to the upper layer.

 To prevent truncation attacks, another chunk is added at the end corresponding to the encryption of the ASCII string "FINALBLOCK" with "FINALAAD" as additional authenticated data.
 Any usage of the archive must check correct decryption (including tag verification) of this last block.